 So, what is a male genital examination?

 A physical examination of your genital region — which includes your penis, scrotum, testes (testicles), anus and prostate — is vital for the detection of health conditions such as testicular cancer, Klinefelter syndrome, and penile and hormonal abnormalities.
-It’s also used for the diagnosis of hernia, urinary problems, skin conditions, and infection.
+It’s also used for the diagnosis of hernia, urinary problems, skin conditions, and infections.

 What happens during a genital examination?